developer-zebra/developer-zebra-site/src/devicetracker/2-2/guide/setup/index.md

 where "ssl_certificate.p7b" is the certificate issued by the CA.
 2. Create SSL certificate "ssl_certificate.pfx" with command (using the private key password created from step 4 in the previous section):<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`openssl pkcs12 -export -in ssl_certificate.cer -inkey dtrkdemo.key -out ssl_certificate.pfx`<br>
 where "dtrkdemo.key" is the private key generated from step 4 in the previous section and "ssl_certificate.cer" is the file generated from the previous step 1.
+When prompted, enter the passphrase (from step 4 in the previous section) and specify an export password.
 3. Import the SSL certificate on the server.
 Double-click the certificate on the local computer and follow the Certificate Import wizard.
+When prompted for a password, enter the password set from the previous step.
 4. Use SSL certificate "ssl_certificate.pfx" and the private key password for Device Tracker server installation and setup in the sections that follow.
 <!--
 A. Create an empty directory named "generated_certs" to contain the .pfx certificate.<br>